CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 ### Architectural Design Document (60 points)

-Before your team jumps into development, your manager has requested a **concrete design document** on how you plan on integrating the feature into the existing codebase.
+To start off, your manager has requested a **concrete design document** on how you plan on integrating the new ML-based career recommendation feature into the existing codebase.
+One of your manager's requirements is that the career feature **should work on a deployed site**.

+==You will later follow this design document in order to fully integrate this feature into NodeBB.==

-Your team should start by evaluating what components of the feature have been implemented for you by the previous engineer, then consider how you would like to proceed with integration.
+Your team should start by evaluating what components of the feature have been implemented for you by the previous engineer as detailed in their [draft pull request](https://github.com/CMU-313/NodeBB/pull/186), then consider potential architectural solutions.

-Some potential options to consider include:
+Some initial solutions to consider include:

 1.  **Rewriting the feature in JavaScript** and incorporating it into the monolith
 2.  **Implementing a Python-based microservice** and deploying it as a seperate service; then, integrating the service with your existing monolith via a REST API
 3.  **Refactoring part or all of the existing monolith** into a microservices-based architecture

-!!! note "Implementation"
+!!! warning "Implementation Efforts"
     Keep in mind that **your team will have to integrate the feature as part of the final deliverable**.
-This may be a factor that affects your final decision on which architecture to pursue.
+This should be a factor that affects your final decision on which architecture to pursue.

 Once you have finished evaluating the codebase, create the design document highlighting your findings and decisions.
 Below is a sample outline for your design document along with recommended page lengths.